openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Arduino/Libraries/ADS1299/README.txt

 //System Commands

-    void WAKEUP();	// wakeup from standby mode void STANDBY();	// go into standby mode void RESET();	// reset all registers to default values void START();	// start a data conversion session void STOP();	// stop data conversion
+    void WAKEUP();	// wake up from standby mode void STANDBY();	// go into standby mode void RESET();	// reset all registers to default values void START();	// start a data conversion session void STOP();	// stop data conversion

-	timed delays are taken where required in the above funcitons. bear in mind the timing of your byte to byte transmission. clk on ADS is ~2MHz, so that is a limit.
+	timed delays are taken where required in the above functions. bear in mind the timing of your byte to byte transmission. clk on ADS is ~2MHz, so that is a limit.